-The following data is from the information reported to the Integrated Postsecondary Education Data System (IPEDS) by South Coast College for 2021-2022, based on the 2018-19 cohort year.
+The following data is from the information reported to the Integrated Postsecondary Education Data System (IPEDS) by South Coast College for 2022-2023, based on the 2019-20 first-time/full-time cohort year.
 The cohort is first-time full-time enrollees who have no prior postsecondary education.
-This information is shown in total and is not program specific.
+This information is shown in total and is not program-specific.
 For more specific program information, see the Gainful Employment Section of this Handbook or contact the admissions office for a "School Performance Fact Sheet" for the program(s) in which you are interested.
-Based on IPEDS 2021-22 Graduation Rate, Cohort 2018-2019 Data:
+Based on IPEDS 2022-23 Graduation Rate, Cohort 2019-2020 First-Time/Full-Time Data:

-Graduation Rate 38%
+Graduation Rate 20%

-Males 21%
+Males 0%

-Females 79%
+Females 20%

 American Indian/Alaska Native 0%

-Asian/Pacific Islander 0%
+Asian/Pacific Islander 10%

-Black/African American 11%
+Black/African American 0%

-Hispanic/Latino 32%
+Hispanic/Latino 10%

 Native Hawaiian or Pacific Islander 0%

-White/non-Hispanic 37%
+White/non-Hispanic 0%

-Non-Resident Alien n/a
+Non-Resident Alien 0%

-Other/Unknown 20%
+Other/Unknown 0%

-Pell Grant Recipients 50%
+Pell Grant Recipients 70%

-Need-based loans, no Pell 67 %
+Need-based loans, no Pell 30%

-Non-need-based loans only 78%
+Non-need-based loans only 0%

-Cash-Paying Students 12%
+Cash-Paying Students 0%